 The Lemniscate

-(in Alsatian dialect “liegende Acht”, in French “huit couché”) is the symbol of excellence or infinity, plenitude and longevity.
+(in Alsatian dialect “liegende Acht”, in French “huit couché”) It is the symbol of excellence or infinity, plenitude and longevity.

 The swastika

-The sign symbolises the cycle of the sun, fecundity but also the risen Christ.
+The sign symbolises the cycle of the sun, fecundity, but also the risen Christ.

-The geranium, lipstick for the Alsatian houses
+The geranium lipstick for the Alsatian houses

 The geranium is arguably the most widespread flower in Alsace.
 It is found everywhere: on windowsills, balconies, stairs and terraces.